raiesbo/shell-scripting/README.md

 # Shell Scripts (BASH)

-Shell syntax and scripts developed in order to automate different tasks, access to directories and help at deployments.
+Shell script examples developed in order to automate different tasks, access directly to directories and help at deployments.
+Here you can also find a syntax summarize where to understand the most basic elements that form a Shell script.

 ## Shell syntax, examples and more